 Suppose you pay Rs.
-30,000 premium annually, for a sum assured of Rs 6 lakhs and policy term being 20 years.
-Now, you stop paying after 4 years, the bonus accumulated so far is Rs.
-60,000 and surrender value factor in 4th year is 30%:
+30,000 premium annually for life insurance of a sum assured of Rs 6 lakhs, and the policy term is 20 years.
+Now, if you stop paying premiums after 4 years, the bonus accumulated so far will be Rs.
+60,000, and since the surrender value factor in the 4th year is 30%:

 The special surrender value = (30/100) *(6,00,000*(4/20) + 60,000) = Rs.
 54,000

-More the number of premiums paid, more is the surrender value.
+The more the number of premiums paid, the more will be the surrender value.

-Surrender value factor is a percentage of paid up value plus bonus.
-For the first three years, this factor is zero and keeps increasing from third year onwards.
-It varies from company to company and depends on factors such as the type of policy, time to maturity of policy, completed years of policy, philosophy of company’s customers, industry practices as well as fund performance in particular policies.
-Not all companies mention surrender value factor in their brochures.
+The surrender value factor is a percentage of the paid-up value plus the bonus.
+For the first three years, this factor is zero and keeps increasing from the third year onwards.
+It varies from company to company and depends on factors such as the type of policy, time to maturity of the policy, completed years of the policy, industry practices, and fund performance in particular policies.
+Not all companies mention surrender value factors in their brochures.

 Loans against life insurance policies can be availed to the extent of 80%-90 % of the surrender value.
 Hence, surrender value of your policy is used to calculate the loan amount you would be eligible for.
 You also have the option to pledge the policy to bank and borrow against it.
 However, borrowing in the initial years of the policy is not suggested as a you would acquire low surrender value.